SAP/jenkins-library/documentation/docs/extensibility.md

 !!! warning "Don't depend on stage implementation details"
     Your pipeline should treat _stages_ as a black box, the stage implementations are not a published API and may be subject to change at any time.

-!!! warning "Beware of breaking changes"
+!!! tip "Avoid accidental breaking changes"
     By default, Jenkins uses the `master` branch of shared libraries.
     This way, you're always automatically using the latest and greatest version.
     The downside is that in rare cases, breaking changes might happen.